WDI-SEA/react-development-course-materials/01-React Key Concepts/README.md

 8) **Creating a WeatherIcons Component**: Exercise

+9) **Intro to React.js**: Quiz

 9) **Film Project, Part 1**: Classwork + Homework

+Notes:

+- The quiz is on my GA.
+The quiz file in this repo is a readme with instructions on how to administer the quiz, as well as a question-by-question walkthrough for ease of reviewing with students.

-Note that the Films Project is homework (but you can begin it in class).
+- The Films Project is homework (but you can begin it in class).
 The full script of that lesson is student-facing (rather than embedded in the instructor Teaching Tips of Talking Points).